John Ibrahim: Business and personal interests

-Aged 18 years old, Ibrahim opened his first nightclub in Kings Cross, taking a 20% stake in a club then known as Tunnel Cabaret.
+Aged 18 years old, Ibrahim acquired his first nightclub in Kings Cross, taking a 20% stake in a club then known as Tunnel Cabaret.
 Ibrahim sold the club in 2001 and its name changed to EP1; with police unsuccessfully taking legal action to have the venue closed, alleging it was part of organised drug activities in Kings Cross.
-In 2004, new owners relaunched the Earl Place club as Dragonfly and it still continues to operate, now known as The Tunnel, again under Ibrahim's ownership.
+In 2004, new owners relaunched the Earl Place club as Dragonfly then it came again under Ibrahim's ownership, renaming it The Tunnel before closing down permanently.
 Ibrahim is allegedly associated with a minimum of 17 nightclubs in Sydney's Kings Cross.

 In 1992, Ibrahim left home, aged 22 years, and rented a Dover Heights cliff-side property of 528 m2.
-Less than ten years later, he purchased the property for A$1.165 million.
-In 2008, the house was worth A$3 million and has subsequently undergone significant redevelopment.
-Ibrahim owns two other properties in the same street, purchased for A$2.5 million in 2007, one of which is leased to Kyle Sandilands, a radio and TV personality and business partner of Ibrahim's.
+Less than ten years later, he purchased the property for $1.165 million.
+In 2008, the house was worth $3 million and has subsequently undergone significant redevelopment.
+Ibrahim owns two other properties in the same street, purchased for $2.5 million in 2007, one of which is leased to Kyle Sandilands, a radio and TV personality and business partner of Ibrahim's.

 Ibrahim has allegedly provided bank guarantees to various family members and holds property in his own name or in the name of companies associated with him.
-He has provided a A$112,000 guarantee to his sister, Maha Sayour, in 1997 for her South Wentworthville home and acquiring a Merrylands property worth A$253,000 in 2004 for allegedly no-cost.
-In his most recent public property purchase, in 2010 Ibrahim purchased a housing development site at Rothbury in the Hunter Valley for A$275,000.
+He has provided a $112,000 guarantee to his sister, Maha Sayour, in 1997 for her South Wentworthville home and acquiring a Merrylands property worth $253,000 in 2004 for allegedly no-cost.
+In his most recent public property purchase, in 2010 Ibrahim purchased a housing development site at Rothbury in the Hunter Valley for $275,000.

 Following an incident in April 2011 involving NRL Roosters players Todd Carney and Anthony Watts, the NSW Government ordered an inquiry into whether the Trademark hotel, located in Kings Cross and owned by Ibrahim, breached laws on the responsible service of alcohol.
 The inquiry follows the December 2010 incident involving John Hopoate, who was subsequently convicted of the assault of a patron outside Trademark.
 It was reported that since July 2009 over 529 assaults have occurred either at Trademark, with Trademark security staff involvement or near the venue.
 Trademark is presently subject to a reduction in trading hours, restricted patron numbers, and increased security by scanning patrons with metal detectors.

+Ibrahim's portrait by Oliver Watts, titled Last King of the Cross, was a finalist for the 2024 Archibald Prize.